Lawson leads No. 11 Kansas past No. 16 Texas Tech, 79-63

 MORE ON GARRETT

-Kansas announced 30 minutes before tipoff that the sophomore guard would not play, and he’s almost certain to miss Tuesday’s trip to Kansas State.
-Garrett has become the Jayhawks’ defensive stopper along with averaging 7.2 points and 3.6 assists this season.
+Kansas announced 30 minutes before tipoff that the sophomore guard would not play.
+Garrett has become the Jayhawks’ defensive stopper along with averaging 7.2 points and 3.6 assists.

 NCAA APPEAL

-Kansas athletic director Jeff Long said before the game the school will appeal the NCAA’s punishment of De Sousa.
-At issue is the NCAA’s finding that his guardian, Fenny Falmagne, received a $2,500 payment from a booster or agent but without De Sousa’s knowledge.
-“If the NCAA is trying to send a message or make a statement through unwarranted punishment,” Long said, “they are doing it through the wrong avenue and with the wrong man.”
+Before the game, Kansas athletic director Jeff Long said the school will appeal the NCAA’s punishment of Sousa.
+The sophomore forward was declared ineligible Friday after his guardian, Fenny Falmagne, allegedly received a $2,500 payment from a booster or agent.
+Long argued that De Sousa was unaware of any illicit payments and did not benefit from them.
+“If the NCAA is trying to send a message or make a statement through unwarranted punishment,” he said, “they are doing it through the wrong avenue and with the wrong man.”

 UP NEXT